loopDelicious/facial-recognition/README.md

     (venv) $ python send_test_email.py

-Run this command to test your email is sending properly.
+Run this command to send a test email.

 ## Step 5: Add email notifications to facial recognition

     (venv) $ python facial_req_email.py

-Run this command to open a new webcam window and put it all together.
+Run this command to open a new webcam window and try it out.
 If someone from your dataset is recognized, the webcam will snap a photo and send an email notification to announce the new arrival.

 ---
+## Attributions

-# Forked from this Raspberry Pi 4 Facial Recognition tutorial
+### Forked from this Raspberry Pi 4 Facial Recognition tutorial
 https://www.tomshardware.com/how-to/raspberry-pi-facial-recognition

-# Including code samples from these Face Recognition tutorials
+### Included code samples from these Face Recognition tutorials
 https://www.pyimagesearch.com/2018/06/11/how-to-build-a-custom-face-recognition-dataset/
 https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/